nfprojects/nfengine/README.md

     * medium
     * huge

-Additionall rules applied to labelling issues:
+Additional rules applied to labelling issues:

 1. Issues labeled as **"new feature"** or **"enhancement"** label can additionally have a **"proposal"** label.
 Such issues are most probably not completely defined, might be a subject to change and should not be assigned to anyone until **"proposal"** label disappears.
 Removal of **"proposal"** will happen only after a discussion with project owners, or after completion of issue.
 2. Issues labeled with **"bug"** label don't need to be tagged with estimate label if reporter cannot perform such estimation.